kgann/nojoir/README.md

 # nojoir

-An attempt at a RESTful data access layer for clojure using noir
+An attempt at a RESTful data access layer using noir

 ## Run server